 Named after the famous Italian composer of Madame Butterfly, Giacomo Puccini, this traditional Italian drink is a delicious blend of mandarin juice and Prosecco.

-Similar in taste to a mimosa, the Puccini is the perfect brunch addition.
-We found this cocktail to be a popular aperitif (pre-dinner drink) and summertime Italina drink when we visited the island of Burano.
+We found this cocktail a popular aperitif (pre-dinner drink) and summertime Italian drink when we visited the island of Burano.

 Make a Puccini